 Enter your email address below and subscribe to our newsletter

-Welcome!
 Today, we’re making Garlic Naan.
-During the Mughal Empire in India, the maharajas would feast on flatbread, baked in tandoor ovens.
-And, throughout the world, naan is served in Indian homes and restaurants.
-But, did you know that naan actually originates from Ancient Persia.
+During the Mughal Empire in India, the Maharajas enjoyed flatbread that was baked in tandoor ovens.
+Naan is now served in homes and restaurants worldwide.
+Interestingly, naan originated in Ancient Persia.

 Ingredients